Environmental Sustainability

 DEFORESTATION

-Third graders in downtown Brooklyn decided to tackle deforestation, an international crisis taking place far away from their urban streets.
-After conducting several weeks of research about the causes and consequences of clearing forests, this class of 8 and 9 year-olds decided to organize an awareness-raising campaign about the devastating impact of deforestation, and share strategies for how their community can help slow its rate.
+Third graders in downtown Brooklyn decided to tackle deforestation.
+After conducting several weeks of research about the causes and consequences of clearing forests, this class of 8 and 9 year-olds decided to organize an awareness-raising campaign about the devastating impact of deforestation, and share strategies for how their community could help slow it down.

 WATER POLLUTION

-Concerned about the impact of water pollution on people and animals, 2nd graders did a deep dive into the many causes of this growing crisis.
-During the Research Phase, these young advocates discovered the dangers of allowing litter, chemicals, and other toxic substances into our water supply.
-After meeting with an environmental educator from Newtown Creek Alliance, they decided to help raise awareness about the causes of water pollution and the many steps we can all take to help prevent it.
-They collected their beautiful illustrations into a picture book that parents and teachers can share with young people of all ages.
+Concerned about the impact of water pollution, 2nd graders in Bushwick did a deep dive into the many causes of this growing crisis.
+During the Research Phase, they discovered the dangers of allowing litter, chemicals, and other toxic substances into our water supply.
+After meeting with an environmental educator from the Newtown Creek Alliance, they decided to help raise awareness about the causes of water pollution and the many steps we can all take to help prevent it.
+They collected their beautiful illustrations into a picture book that parents and teachers could share with young people of all ages.

 CAR POLLUTION

-Concerned about the negative impact on children’s health as well as the environment, second graders in Fort Greene, Brooklyn chose to help prevent car pollution in their neighborhood.
-During the Research phase, they collected data by surveying adults in their community to find out how many regularly used cars.
-They also did extensive research about the extent and impact of car pollution and were surprised to learn that idling cars release as much pollution as moving cars.
-Although NYC had passed tough anti-idling laws (no more than one minute in front of a school for example), they also discovered that the police do not always enforce these laws.
+Concerned about the negative impact on children’s health as well as the environment, second graders in Fort Greene chose to help prevent car pollution in their neighborhood.
+During the Research Phase, they surveyed adults in their community about their car use and extensively researched the scope and impact of car pollution.
+They were surprised to learn that idling cars release as much pollution as moving cars.
+Although NYC had passed tough anti-idling laws (no more than one minute in front of a school for example), they discovered that the police did not always enforce these laws.
 As they looked towards solutions, they decided to both encourage their community to reduce their car use and encourage better enforcement of laws designed to prevent pollution.
-They asked adults in their community to take a pledge to use public transportation – or, even better, walk or bike- at least once a week and also wrote powerful letters to the captain of their local precinct asking them to do a better job enforcing the anti-idling regulations.
+They asked adults in their community to take a pledge to use public transportation – or, even better, walk or bike- at least once a week and also wrote powerful letters to their local precinct asking them to do a better job enforcing the anti-idling regulations.

 CLIMATE CHANGE